End of year round-up

 The grey Andalusian Vicente Amigo arrived from NSW.
 I’m in the process of starting him under saddle with a view to becoming a jousting and mounted combat horse.

-The year closed off with a joust training session with Phil at the castle and several more sessions with Cliff, leaving me to think that Rev and I had come a long way in a short time.
+The year closed off with a joust training session with Phil at the castle and several more sessions with Cliff, leaving me to think that Rev and I are doing pretty well.
+I’m looking forward to seeing where the next year will take us.

 Photo by Amber Fitzpatrick